nikhild64/login-page/projects/loginlib/README.md

-websiteName : string => Name to be shown on the login page disableSignup : boolean  => to show sign up switch button
+websiteName : string => Name to be shown on the login page disableSignup : boolean  => to show sign up switch button primaryColor : main background color Default is #60c6f1 secondaryColor : secondary color used for login container background color  Default is #ffde59

 you will get the details when user click login/signup button as an event you can listen to it using property (loginDetails) the details will be in format